LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 cannot be redefined using the database built-in methods (despite being internally compiled to dynamic code).

-Dynamic predicates can be used to represent persistant mutable object state.
+Dynamic predicates can be used to represent persistent mutable object state.
 Note that static objects may declare and define dynamic predicates.